gems51/Bootstrap-project/README.md

 # Bootstrap-project
-This is the progject i attempted while on a bootcamp course
+This is the project i attempted while on a bootcamp course